Carl Orff: Relationship with Kurt Huber

-Orff was a friend of Kurt Huber (1893–1943), a professor at Ludwig Maximilian University, with whom he worked since 1934 on Bavarian folk music.
+Orff was a friend of Kurt Huber (1893–1943), a professor at the Ludwig-Maximilians-Universität München (LMU), with whom he worked since 1934 on Bavarian folk music.
 Together with Orff's Schulwerk associate Hans Bergese (1910–2000), they published two volumes of folk music as Musik der Landschaft: Volksmusik in neuen Sätzen in 1942.

 In December 1942, Huber became a member of the student resistance movement Weiße Rose (the White Rose).
 He was arrested on 27 February 1943, condemned to death by the Volksgerichtshof, and executed by the Nazis on 13 July 1943.
 By happenstance, Orff called at Huber's house on the day after his arrest.
-Huber's distraught wife, Clara (née Schlickenrieder, 1908–1998), hoped Orff would use his influence to help her husband, but Orff panicked upon learning of Kurt Huber's arrest, fearing that he was "ruined" (ruiniert).
+Huber's distraught wife, Clara (née Schlickenrieder; 1908–1998), hoped Orff would use his influence to help her husband, but Orff panicked upon learning of Kurt Huber's arrest, fearing that he was "ruined" (ruiniert).
 Clara Huber later said she never saw Orff again, but there is documentary evidence that they had further contact.
 On at least one occasion, she recalled that Orff had attempted to help her husband through Baldur von Schirach (the highest-ranking Nazi official with whom he came into contact, and whom he met at least twice), for which no further evidence has been found.
 In June 1949, Orff transferred his rights to Musik der Landschaft to Huber's family.
 Shortly after the war, Clara Huber asked Orff to contribute to a memorial volume for her husband; he contributed an emotional letter written directly to Kurt Huber, similar to what he did for Katz years later.
 Orff's Die Bernauerin, a project which he completed in 1946 and which he had discussed with Huber before the latter's execution, is dedicated to Huber's memory.
 The final scene of this work, which is about the wrongful execution of Agnes Bernauer, depicts a guilt-ridden chorus begging not to be implicated in the title character's death.